-Yeah, like I’ve said in so many posts, France has so much to see, for the tourist that wants to go beyond Paris and the regular touristic locations.
+Like I’ve said in so many posts, France has so much to see for the tourist that wants to go beyond Paris and the regular touristic locations.
 Going beyond takes you to see those hidden parts that most people don’t really visit.
 The Occitanie region is in the South West of France and is famous for many medieval villages and castles.

-The Occitanie is an administrative region in France that was created by the amalgamation of the earlier regions of regions of the Midi-Pyrénées and Languedoc-Roussillon on 1st January 2016 when I was there.
+The Occitanie is an administrative region in France that was created by the amalgamation of the earlier regions of the Midi-Pyrénées and Languedoc-Roussillon on 1st January 2016 when I was there.
 Yeah, me, I was there!
-Sassy enough?
-Hmm… Oh well, I had actually left the region the night before and gone to Provence-Alpes-Côte d’Azur.
-But that’s a story for another day.

 Lozère is an Occitanie department that was earlier part of the Languedoc region.
 It covers four mountain ranges and a few rivers, the main one being the River Tarn that starts in Mount Lozère.
 Part of the Cévennes National Park is in Lozère, while the rest of it is in Aveyron, Ardeche and Gard.
 The famous winter skiing destination Mont Lozère is also here, being the highest peak in the area at an elevation of 1699 metres.

-And finally reaching that town that’s hidden in the hills, Ispagnac, where we spent Christmas with family and friends.
-Quaint and almost like a stroll back in time!
+And finally reaching that town that’s hidden in the hills, Ispagnac.
+This quaint town is almost like a stroll back in time!
 Ispagnac is a small sheep farming town that people hardly visit, with a handful of stores and a few holiday homes.
 It’s gorgeous.

-We stayed in a holiday home for rent that was quite close to the Cimetière Communal D’Ispagnac.
-I think that was the name of cemetery.
+The holiday home for rent was quite close to the Cimetière Communal D’Ispagnac.
+I think that was the name of the cemetery.
 I didn’t realise it was there till Christmas Day when I was looking out of the window after breakfast and saw the graves.
 Talk about morbid.
 But everyone else seemed to know they were there, and it actually felt very normal.

 Ispagnac is also the perfect staging area if you want to go hiking in the nearby Cevennes National Park, or spend a day at a sheep farm, or just do nothing.
 I loved it!

-While walking back to the village, we pass a playground and start playing on the see-saw covered with that light covering snow.
-And then walk for some time balancing on the wooden planks like kids.
-We were kids, just in grown up bodies.
-It was fun to walk past the walnut farms and pumpkin farms with the pumpkins so huge, I’d never be able to carry them alone.
+While walking back to the village, we pass walnut farms and pumpkin farms with the pumpkins so huge, I’d never be able to carry them alone.

 SLOW TRAVEL IN AVEYRON

 Aveyron is another department in the French region of Occitanie that has deep gorges carved by the River Tarn.
-Boasting a number of Castles, Chateaus, Abbeys, Caves and stunning scenery, it’s also a great place to go hiking and climbing.
-There’s so much to see, but for now I’ll tell you about what I saw.
+Boasting a number of Castles, Chateaus, Abbeys, Caves, and stunning scenery, it’s also a great place to go hiking and climbing.
+There’s so much to see!

 Eglisse Russe and Sylvanes Abbey

-And then there are the not so off the beaten track locations that we visited.
-But they felt like a must visit to me.
+And then there are the not-so-off-the-beaten-track locations in France that we visited.
+But they felt like a must-visit to me.
 If you get a chance, try to visit them, even if it’s just to say you did 😉